 If you’re looking for a great online share dealer, Hargreaves Lansdown may be the right one for you.
-With thousands of stocks and funds listed on 23 exchanges, excellent research tools to inform your decisions and one of the best customer service offerings in the industry, it provides an excellent platform for beginner and seasoned investors alike.
+With thousands of stocks listed on 23 exchanges and access to 3,000 funds, excellent research tools to inform your decisions and one of the best customer service offerings in the industry, it provides an excellent platform for beginner and seasoned investors alike.

 In this Hargreaves Lansdown share dealing review, we will assess the broker’s investment offerings, platform, fees, research & analysis tools, customer support and more to help guide your choice.